playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-# In-component property side effects
+# In-Component Property Side Effects

 Up to this point, we've looked at component-wide events such as "rendering the component" and "unrendering the component".